workingDog/StixToNeoDB/README.md

  #### For very large files

- To process very large files use the following options:
+ To process very large files use the following experimental options:

      java -jar stixtoneodb-1.0.jar --jsonx stix_file.json db_dir
      or